gentgeen/Bb_api_scripts/README.md

    - Review the COMMON VARIABLES section to adjust for your own needs
    - save file as "config.php"

-Three of the scripts are specifically designed and included to illustrate the process.
-I did not user functions, or lots of options for their usage.
+Some of the scripts are specifically designed and included to illustrate the process.
+I did my best to keep the code simple, a provide a lot of notes/comments.
 They should be easy enough to read for novices to get an idea and (hopefully) allow you to come up with your own scripts based on your own schools needs.
-  - DeleteCourses.php -- takes a CSV as input, sends the "DELETE" option the the API
+  - FixLang.php -- Takes a username as input, creates the necessary JSON file to send along with the API call.
-  - FixLang.php -- Creates the necessary JSON file to send along with the API call.
-It sends the "PATCH" command to update a user record.
+      - Sends the "PATCH" command to update a user record.
   - UserInfo.php -- Takes a username as input, and returns the user's JSON info file as a PHP array.
+      - Sends the "GET" command option
+  - ListCourses.php -- example of how to work with paging data return, and can create a CSV file of course IDs
+      - Sends the "GET" command option, with multiple result return
+  - DeleteCourses.php -- Takes a CSV as input
+      - Sends the "DELETE" option

 ------------------------------------
 POWERSHELL